glasswings/patanor-site/src/tech/agpl-compliance.md

 layout: 'layout/main.html'

 ---
-Today's project is updating the site to comply with the AGPL by default.
+Today's project was updating the site to comply with the AGPL by default.

 ---